 continuing traffic safety activities, and documentation of agency effectiveness, which can be used in future grant proposals.

 Winning agencies receive an award at a luncheon at the Annual Conference of the Virginia Association of Chiefs of Police.
-The 2018 awards will be presented in Roanoke on Tuesday, September 11, 2018.
+The 2019 awards will be presented in Norfolk on Tuesday, August 27, 2019.

 How are the applications evaluated?